shoeffner/mthesis/src/gaze_library.md

 have to start from scratch and can use the code.

-Positive side effects of releasing Gaze's source code publicly are that the author tries to follow stricter coding guide lines , and provides a detailed source code documentation[^docslink].
+Positive side effects of releasing Gaze's source code publicly are that the author tries to follow stricter coding guide lines, and provides a detailed source code documentation[^docslink].

 [^docslink]: [https://shoeffner.github.io/gaze](https://shoeffner.github.io/gaze)